Occupational Therapy OT

 • Complete administrative and clerical tasks.

-• Assist patients with navigating activities and exercises in their treatment plan.
+• Assist clients with navigating activities and exercises in their treatment plan.

-• Report patient activities and progress to the supervising OT.
+• Report client activities and progress to the supervising OT.

-• Help OTs evaluate patients through testing, measurement, and observation.
+• Help OTs evaluate clients through testing, measurement, and observation.

-One of the most significant differences between the OT and OTA career paths is education.
-The OT career path requires earning a bachelor’s degree, then either a master’s or an entry-level doctoral degree in OT, for a total of 5–8 years of schooling.
-To become an OTA, you need only a two-year associate degree in OT.
-Both paths include passing a national certification exam.
+Perhaps the most significant difference between OT and OTA career paths is education.
+The OT career path usually requires earning a bachelor’s degree, then either a master’s or an entry-level doctoral degree in OT.
+However, at USAHS, we offer an OTA to MOT program, which does not require a bachelor’s degree.

 Occupational Therapists